EpicOrange/riichi_advanced/documentation/american.md

 Here are differences between Riichi Advanced and real life/other mahjong clients:

 - Riichi Advanced will not let you draw a tile when you shouldn't, or discard a tile when you shouldn't.
+If you ever have more or fewer tiles than you're supposed to, that's a bug, and you should report it on the [Issues page](https://github.com/EpicOrange/riichi_advanced/issues) or in the Discord.
 - Riichi Advanced will not let you make an incorrect exposure (i.e. one that isn't a Pung, Kong, or Quint) or Mah Jongg in error.
 It will, however, let you make exposures that would make your hand dead due to no hand on the Card being possible.
 - Riichi Advanced requires you to name what kind of exposure you're calling for (Pung/Kong/Quint).
 - Once you have made an exposure, Riichi Advanced will not let you edit the tiles in that exposure, even if you have not yet discarded or performed a joker exchange.
 You may, however, perform a joker exchange with the tiles in that exposure.
-- Riichi Advanced will not require you to name every discard.
+- Riichi Advanced will not require you to name your discards.
-- Riichi Advanced will pause the game and keep the Window of Opportunity for calling a discard open until each player who can call it decides whether to call it or pass it up.
+- Riichi Advanced will keep the Window of Opportunity for calling a discard open until each player who can call it decides whether to call it or pass.
 - Blind passes in the Charleston are evaluated starting with East, rather than with the player with the fewest tiles to blind-pass.
-- Declaring another player's hand dead is not implemented because it's a massive headache.
+- Declaring another player's hand dead is not implemented.
 See the **Dead Hand** section below.
 - Other differences listed in the "TODOS" section below:

 ---
 ## TODOS:

-- Implement Heavenly Hand (East winning before the Charleston begins).
 - Implement the 75-point hand on the AMJfE Card.
 Currently it's unimplemented because it would require us to write down 98 different hands.
+- Implement Sextets.
+To be done when we implement a Card that *has* a Sextet.
+- Implement score and exposed/concealed info for each hand in "Show Nearest Hands".

 ---
 ## Fundamentals

 -  The wall for American consists of the 1-9 character tiles (Craks), 1-9 circle tiles (Dots), 1-9 bamboo tiles (Bams), the four wind tiles, the three dragon tiles, the four flower tiles, the four season tiles, and eight American joker tiles.